dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ## 1. Loading data

-How does the hockeyabstract data look?
+How does hockeyabstract's data look?
 Let's load some packages we'll be using in this analysis and take an initial glimpse.

 ```r
 library(tidyverse)